saurabhgaglani/Db_Assignment/README.md

 # Goal

-To connect a Java application with mySQL and to make queries and changes to the data from the application.
+To connect a Java application with mySQL and to manipulate the data from the application.